List of Greenlandic submissions for the Academy Award for Best International Feature Film

 Greenland has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 2010.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-Even though Greenland is only a autonomous territory of Denmark, thus not a independent country, AMPAS granted the territory autonomy to submit films for the category, following the same rules granted to Hong Kong.
+Even though Greenland is only an autonomous territory of Denmark, thus not an independent country, AMPAS granted the territory autonomy to submit films for the category, following the same rules granted to Hong Kong.

-As of 2025, Greenland has submitted three films, but none of them were nominated.
+As of 2026, Greenland has submitted three films, but none of them were nominated.